Our Therapists

 As a Christian, I recognize the power of faith in anyone’s life and relationships.
 Although I am not a Christian Counselor, I love the opportunity to incorporate faith into the therapeutic process when applicable.
 I have seen firsthand the transformative power of faith in and out of the therapy room, and would be happy to walk that path with you as well.
 However, if you are not a person of any particular faith or don’t see that as a part of your journey, I’m always desiring to meet you where you’re at in life.

-Dr. Stanford is a Licensed Marriage and Family Therapist (#202565) in Texas.
+Dr. Stanford is a Licensed Marriage and Family Therapist Supervisor (#202565) in Texas.
 He graduated from Texas A&M University with a Bachelor’s degree in Psychology, Nova Southeastern University with a Master’s in Marriage and Family Therapy, and from Florida State University with a Ph.D. in Marriage and Family Therapy.
 Dr. Stanford is an adjunct professor for the marriage and family therapy program at Texas A&M – Central Texas and Pepperdine University, teaching courses in family theory and couples therapy among others.

 Megan Pardy, M.S., LMFT